-Sarah Patrick has been at Star for 9 years, since 2008.
-She currently works as a refrigeration engineer based in London.
+Sarah Patrick has been with Star Refrigeration for 9 years.
+She currently works as part of the company commissioning team based out of Thornliebank.

 Q. How did you start working for Star?